 - Nausea relieve

 It is suspected that all of those effects are directly related to CBD.
 Studies have shown, for example, that CBD can ease anxiety, insomnia, inflammation, arthritis, and other physical conditions.
 Because of their potential for sleep promotion, Indicas are often suggested for evening use.
 You may recommend this kind of strain if you are using the best medicinal marijuana strain for one of the following circumstances:

 - Panic Attacks

 Medical Benefits of Sativa Marijuana Strains

 Marijuana Sativa plants with thin leaves are usually tall.
-They take much longer than indicas to develop, and they demand lighter.
+They take much longer than Indicas to develop, and they demand lighter.
 As they only have trace levels of high THC and CBD concentrations, they appear to have a far more cerebral impact.
-THC is known for inducing euphoria, which may clarify in part how sativas are stimulating, elevating in mood, and sometimes prescribed for daytime use.
+THC is known for inducing euphoria, which may clarify in part how Sativas are stimulating, elevating mood, and sometimes prescribed for daytime use.

 Well-known Medical Indica Marijuana Strains:

 - Pineapple OG

 - Sour Diesel